yousaiditchewie/yousaiditchewie-v2/src/pages/blog/how-to-get-a-record-deal-and-why-you-shouldnt.md

 #### 2. Establish a posting schedule for social media and stick to it

-Social media algorithms favor consistency, **so post often, and make your posts _engaging_**.
+Social media algorithms favor consistency and engagement, **so post often, and make your posts _engaging_**.
 Avoid overloading your feed with lifestyle shots of you looking cool playing music, at least at first.
 People engage with posts that provide value, so find a way to incorporate educational content into your social media posts.
 Using appropriate hashtags and tagging other accounts can make your posts more discoverable, but it’s meaningful content that will entice and engage people once they find you.

 #### 3. Use your platform to sell your products or services